microsoft/AL-Go/Workshop/Index.md

 6. [Releasing](Releasing.md) - How to create a release and issue a hotfix.
 7. [Single-project vs. Multi-project](Projects.md) - What is the difference between a single-project and a multi-project repository?
 8. [Dependencies #1](Dependencies1.md) - Dependencies to another project in the same repo

+## Topics to be added
+- Dependencies to other repositories (NuGet)
+- Adding a Test app
+- Adding a BCPT Test app
+- Development environments
+- Delivery
+  - Storage
+  - NuGet
+  - AppSource
+- Deployment
+  - sandbox
+  - prod
+- AppSource validation